 I took this disclosure as an intimation that our friendship was going back to how it had been.
 After all, wasn’t that what friends were for?
 To give consolation in adversity?
 But alas, I was wrong.

 Jesus seemed to have despised himself for his admission, so as soon as we received our diplomas, he was gone.
 They said he took to traveling, not that I knew for certain.
 I remember in the months that followed I would often experience a pang of fear – as I recall it I experience it again – that my own relatives might also be connected to any of these groups we hated.
 What if they, too, were forced, through some inexplicable twist of fate, to take orders from some gray, stone-faced general?

 I had not heard from Jesus for about two years.
 Until, at an opposition rally here in Moscow this winter, who should I meet but the man himself, looking all the more like Ted Neeley with his robe-like overcoat and messy hair.

 “Father had a stroke after I walked out, he’s in the hospital now,” Jesus said.

-Joseph retired following the row with his son, and whatever savings he had accumulated had gone toward his treatment – but there was not enough money, Jesus told me.
+Joseph retired following the row with his son, and whatever savings he had accumulated had gone toward his treatment – but that was not enough, Jesus told me.